HansKalsi/ANN_Assignment/README.md

 python3 baseline_model.py
 ```

-You can optional `cd` deeper into the folder structure to run the experimental versions or overwrite the root file with the one you want
+You can optionally `cd` deeper into the folder structure to run the experimental versions or overwrite the root baseline file with the one you want